drubach/HookedOnBooks/docs/README.md

 How can we promise that?
 This platform is meant to allow you the opportunity to provide reviews and ratings on books you've read and to consider reviews others have posted on books they've read.

-We want people to be able to share their reviews with others to connect people across the world, instead of divide, which we've seen a lot of lately.

-You'll be able to share your reviews, and save others so you can try them yourself later.
-What's best, it doesn't cost a thing to become a part of our book community!
+We want people to be able to share their reviews with others and to connect with people across the world.
+You'll be able to share your reviews, and save other titles so you can try them yourself later.
+What's best, it doesn't cost a thing to become a part of our book lover community!

 [Feel free to view the live project here]()!